How to Encourage Honey Bees to Build Comb

 The Making of Honeycomb

-The honey bee secrets wax from the pores on its abdomen.
+The honeybee secrets wax from the pores on its abdomen.
 This accumulates as flakes on the body which is then chewed up.
 This process will be done independently or as a team.
 While chewing, the wax is mixed with saliva until it is soft and moldable like clay.
 This will then be used to make the hexagon-shaped honeycomb.

 The honeycomb is naturally U-shaped, with a wider top and a narrow bottom.
-Honey bees are able to make perfectly-matching cells, and it is only in exceptional cases where the combs are built in the wrong place.
+Honeybees are able to make perfectly-matching cells, and it is only in exceptional cases that the combs are built in the wrong place.
 When this happens it becomes a challenge to tear apart the frames.
 The wax used for making the honeycomb cells remains in its solid state and will rarely melt.
 This can be explained by the temperature regulation undertaken by the bees.
-The fanning motion used by the bees help ensure the wax retains its natural state even during extremely cold weather.
+The fanning motion used by the bees helps ensure the wax retains its natural state even during extremely cold weather.
 When temperatures are too high, some of the bees will leave so as to minimize the heat within the hive.

 Wax has to remain within the optimal temperature where it is usable.
 If it becomes too warm, the wax will melt and become unusable.
 On the other hand, if it becomes too cold it will turn brittle and become impossible to mold.
 Fortunately, bees are able to regulate the temperature and this ensures wax remains in the required state.